JoshuaPeddle/ChronoScheduler/README.md

 [![NuGet Version](https://img.shields.io/nuget/v/ChronoScheduler)](https://www.nuget.org/packages/ChronoScheduler)

-This repository contains a simple yet powerful task scheduling system implemented in C#.
-The `ChronoScheduler` class allows for the scheduling of tasks to be executed at specific intervals or at a specific time of day.
-It is designed for long-running processes and provides a flexible interface for defining task behavior.
+This repository contains a simple yet powerful task-scheduling system.

 ## Features

 - **Interval Task Scheduling**: Schedule tasks to run at specified intervals (e.g., every minute, every two hours).
-- **Time of Day Task Scheduling**: Schedule tasks to run at a specific time of day.
+- **Time Window Scheduling**: Schedule tasks to run in a time window once a day.
 - **Continuous Execution**: The scheduler runs continuously in a separate thread, checking the scheduled tasks and executing them when appropriate.
 - **Customizable Time Service**: Allows the use of a custom time service, enabling easier testing and flexibility.